Back to species list

 Introduction

-A tree kingfisher (family Halcyonidae) widely distributed across Asia, from the Sinai east through the Indian subcontinent to China and Indonesia.
-A resident species over much of its range, though some populations make short-distance movements.
-Found in open country habitats including plains, mangroves, and up to 7500 feet in the Himalayas.
-Distinctive for hunting prey far from water, including small reptiles, amphibians, crabs, rodents, and occasionally birds.
-IUCN Red List assessed as Least Concern due to widespread distribution and expanding range.
+A tree kingfisher widely distributed in Asia from the Sinai east through the Indian subcontinent to China and Indonesia.
+It is a resident over much of its range, though some populations make short-distance movements.
+Distinctively, it is often found well away from water, feeding on a wide range of prey including small reptiles, amphibians, crabs, rodents, and birds.

 Description